 How To Make These Copycat Auntie Anne’s Pretzels Vegan

-There is nothing like walking past our dear old Auntie Anne when you’re out for a quick mall trip.
-The freshly baked aroma fills the whole hallway…but we vegans can’t indulge in those.
+There is nothing like walking past our dear old Auntie Anne when youโre out for a quick mall trip.
+The freshly baked aroma fills the whole hallwayโฆbut we vegans canโt indulge in those.

 In this vegan recipe, I’ll show you how to make your very own soft pretzels.
-These soft vegan pretzels are coated with melted vegan butter when they’re straight out of the oven.
+These soft vegan pretzels are coated with melted vegan butter when theyโre straight out of the oven.
 This is what makes them soft, not to mention irresistibly delicious.

 Alternatively, you can skip the butter glaze, which will make them nice and crispy, like a German Pretzel.

 The recipe is pretty easy but will take some time.
 Well worthwhile!
 To make it a success the first time, I have created a visual guide with step-by-step pictures.
-This is a very easy way to see how the homemade pretzels are formed, especially for baking beginners.
+This is a very easy way to see how the homemade pretzels are formed, especially for baking beginners.ย

 - Heat milk, butter, and sugar in a small pot or microwave (should be warm and not hot or boiling) and stir briefly until the butter is completely melted and the sugar is dissolved.

-- While running on slow speed with the dough hook attached, pour the milk-butter-sugar mixture slowly in.
+- Mix all-purpose flour, instant yeast, and salt in the bowl of a stand mixer.
+While running on slow speed with the dough hook attached, pour the milk-butter-sugar mixture slowly in.
 Increase the speed to medium and knead for 5 minutes until you have a smooth dough.

 - Let the dough rest: Grease a large bowl with 1 teaspoon of olive oil, put the dough in, cover with a damp kitchen towel and leave in a warm place for 1 hour to rise to double its size.